RayTracing/raytracing.github.io/CONTRIBUTING.md

   7. When ready, create your pull request and request a review from "rt-contributors".

+  8. Congratulate yourself for having been part of the 1% of contributors who actually read and followed these guidelines.

 Note the code philosophy outlined in the first section of the first book.
 In short, the code is intended to be clear for everyone, using simple C/C++ idioms as much as possible.
 We have chosen to adopt _some_ modern conventions where we feel it makes the code more accessible to non-C++ programmers.
 Please follow the existing coding style and simplicity when offering your suggested changes.

-If anything above sounds daunting, note that you'll get _massive_ credit for actually reading the CONTRIBUTING.md and following the process above -- so we'd be delighted to answer any questions and guide you through the process.
+If anything above sounds daunting, note that you'll get _**massive**_ credit for actually reading the CONTRIBUTING.md and following the process above -- so we'd be delighted to answer any questions and guide you through the process.

 Questions